 Paying Quarterly Estimated Taxes

-If you're an independent contractor who pays quarterly estimated taxes, you are sending money to the federal government and possibly your state government (state laws on this may differ from federal law) at least four times a year.
+If you're an independent contractor who pays quarterly estimated taxes, you are sending money to the federal government and possibly your state government at least four times a year.
 You may be writing checks or if you'd like to send the money electronically, you can use the governments EFTPS system to send payments.

-The exact dates that estimated taxes vary slightly from year to year, because if the typical date falls on a Saturday or Sunday, the Federal government's deadline is moved to the following Monday.
-(This isn't true for all states so check your state's deadline.)
-In general the deadlines are:
+The exact dates that estimated taxes vary slightly from year to year because if the typical date falls on a Saturday or Sunday, the Federal government's deadline is moved to the following Monday.
+In general, the deadlines are:

 - April 15 (1st quarter)